Oster T Finisher Review

 Performance of the Oster T Finisher trimmer

-Here’s the part you’re most interested in, surely.
+In this Oster T Finisher review here’s the part you’re most interested in, surely.
 Out of the box, the Oster T trimmer comes with a 1.5″ wide T Finisher blade.
 It’s extremely precise in any trims and cuts.
 You’ll achieve accurate and beautiful ear trims, sideburn cleanups, neckline detailing and beard grooming.

 The T blade cuts somewhat close, even though you won’t get the closest cuts here.
 A Wahl Detailer will get closer to the skin and yield you sharper trimming action.
 Then again, the T Finisher is better for sensitive skin.